sat2493/EarthquakeVisualization/README.md

 # Tools

-Two JavaScript libraries and tools,[Leaflet](https://leafletjs.com/) and [D3](https://d3js.org/) were used for the adding functionality, earthquake dots, and tectonic lines onto the map, while [Mapbox](https://www.mapbox.com/) provided the actual map object information necessary to place our data.
+Two JavaScript libraries and tools, [Leaflet](https://leafletjs.com/) and [D3](https://d3js.org/) were used for the adding functionality, earthquake dots, and tectonic lines onto the map, while [Mapbox](https://www.mapbox.com/) provided the actual map object information necessary to place our data.

 # Limitations